jedinym/sqc-text/main.typ

     image("img/nicotine.svg", width: 60pt),
     raw("CN1CCC[C@H]1c2cccnc2"),
   ),
-  caption: "Examples of SMILES representations of chemical structures."
+  caption: "Examples of SMILES representations of chemical molecules."
 ) <smiles-table>

 == Three-dimensional structure
-Three-dimensional structures are captured in computer-readable form (and human-readable to some extent) using a chemical file format.
+Three-dimensional structures are represented in computer-readable form (and human-readable to some extent) using a chemical file format.
 These exist in the form of text files, which describe the locations of atoms in three-dimensional space.
 Metadata about the represented structure may also be included.
 In this